JuliaLang/julia/doc/src/manual/noteworthy-differences.md

     * Reminder: Julia `module`s are global scopes (not necessarily "software modules").
   * **Instead of build/`make` scripts**, Julia uses "Project Environments" (sometimes called either "Project" or "Environment").
+    * Build scripts are only needed for more complex applications (like those needing to compile, or download C/C++ executables :) ).
-    * C/C++ code typically target more conventional applications, whereas "Project Environments" (Julia) provide a set of packages to experiment with particular problem spaces.
-      Julia users typically use custom "scripts" for this type of experimentation.
+    * C/C++ code typically target more conventional applications, whereas Julia "Project Environments" provide a set of packages to experiment with particular problem spaces.
+Julia users typically use problem-specific "scripts" for this type of experimentation.
-    * To develop a "conventional" application/project, you can initialize its root directory as a "Project Environment", and house your application-specific code/packages there.
+    * To develop a "conventional" application/project in Julia, you can initialize its root directory as a "Project Environment", and house application-specific code/packages there.
-      This will provide good control over project dependencies, and future reproducibility.
+      This provides good control over project dependencies, and future reproducibility.
-    * Available packages are added to a "Project Environment" with the `pkg> add` tool.
-      Note: `pkg> add` does not load said package.
+    * Available packages are added to a "Project Environment" with the `pkg> add` tool (This does not **load** said package, however).
     * The list of available packages (direct dependencies) for a "Project Environment" are saved in its `Project.toml` file.
     * The *full* dependency information for a "Project Environment" is auto-generated & saved in its `Manifest.toml` file.
-  * **Directory-based package repositories** (Julia) can be made available by adding repository paths to the `Base.LOAD_PATH` array.
-    * By default, Julia also treats the current working directory as a type of "package repository".
-    * Directory-based packages do not require using the `pkg> add` tool to be used.
-    * Directory-based package repositories are the **quickest solution** to developping local libraries of "software modules".
   * Packages ("software modules") available to the "Project Environment" are loaded with `import` or `using`.
     * In C/C++, you `#include <moduleheader>` to get object/function delarations, and link in